sigmadeltasoftware/CalPose/README.md

 #### Properties
 There is also an optional component of `properties` which contains some properties for really fine-tuning your experience:
 [CalposeProperties](https://github.com/sigmadeltasoftware/CalPose/blob/master/calpose/src/main/java/be/sigmadelta/calpose/model/CalposeProperties.kt "CalposeProperties.kt")

+#### DayOfWeek
+In addition, the day of the week on which a week starts can be selected, so that, for example, weeks that start on Sunday can also be displayed.

 ## Compose-version Changelog
 * V1.1.0: Compose 1.0.0-beta09